interep-project/docs/docs/technical-overview/groups/emails.md

 # Emails

-Users can join Semaphore groups that link to certain email domains or certain top level domains.
+Users can join InterRep groups that link to certain email domains or certain top level domains.
 An email address can qualify for zero, one or, at most, two groups, depending on the domains that are available through InterRep.

 ## Flow